 Superheros and princesses are a dime a dozen at Halloween time.
 Show some home town pride and win some major bonus points for creativity with these costumes that show your love for our Bay Area.
-From favorite landmarks to home town heroes, your little one will be the talk of the town at trick-or-treat time.
+From favorite landmarks to home town heroes to all of our local sports teams, your little one will be the talk of the town at trick-or-treat time.
 Grab your inspo below!

 It seems like every week a new boba tea shop opens up in SF.
 Everyone will drink up your little one in this yummy costume that's super easy to make with a big sheet of plastic and some balloons.
 Make sure that you accompany your beverage with sea life-conscious non-plastic straw.

 Golden State Warrior